ljacquet/GuitarChords/README.md

 ### Autoflip
 if there is a number entered in the autoflip field the chords will automatically change every x seconds and flip every x / 2.

+## Choosing Cards
+Click / Tap the toggles at the top of the page to choose what cards you are learning

 # Changing Cards
-If you ever want to use this as a baseline for another set of flash cards you can replace the strings in the flip.js chords array to whatever you want.
-It will search in the chords/ folder for the name.png.
+If you ever want to use this as a baseline for another set of flash cards you can replace the strings in the flip.js activeCards array to whatever you want.
+You can either update the updateSelections function or set the array to an object with the following properties.
+{ name: name within directory / name on card, type: directory to search in, typeName: name to show over card }